-We’re really proud of our history for delivering excellent customer service.
+We’re really proud of our history of delivering excellent customer service.
 We work hard to ensure all of our staff are well-trained and highly knowledgeable across all areas of the business.
 Even with the best will in the world, we all know things can go wrong from time to time.
 If that happens we want to hear from you to put things right again.

 When resolving your complaint we will always offer an explanation and an apology.
-If required and appropriate we will also take remedial action and may award you compensation.
+If required and appropriate, we will also take remedial action and may award you compensation.

 Step 1: Get in touch

 However you want to get in touch, we will aim to resolve your complaint in your first contact with us or by the end of the next working day.